wenyangfu/funcprog-scala/Lectures/evaluation.md

 ### Call-by-name and call-by-value
 The first evaluation strategy is known as *call-by-value*, the second is *call-by-name*.
 Both strategies reduce to the same final values as long as:

-- The reduced exprs consists of pure functions, and
+- The reduced expressions consists of pure functions, and
 - both evaluations terminate.

 Call-by-value (CBV) has the advantage that it evaluates every function arg only once.